tjelvar-olsson/tjelvar-olsson.github.io/_drafts/embo_day8.md

 Importantly each subunit (needle) will have a "north-south" polarity in the magnetic field.

-Without going to far with the analogy Dr Grieneisen noted that by giving a cell the concept of polarity it is given a mechanism for aligning within a larger polarity such as a chemical gradient or a tissue polarity.
+Without going too far with the analogy Dr Grieneisen noted that by giving a cell the concept of polarity it is given a mechanism for aligning within a larger polarity such as a chemical gradient or a tissue polarity.

-Dr Grieneisen then showed work using the cellular Potts model illustrating how small G-proteins, which can act as molecular switches, can give rise to cell polarity.
+Dr Grieneisen then presented work using the cellular Potts model illustrating how small G-proteins, which can act as molecular switches, can give rise to cell polarity.
 However, the modelling found that there was an additional requirement.
 The inactive form had to be able to diffuse on a quicker